CQX96/CQX96-Linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 each css_set that references the cgroup, and sub-iterating over each css_set's task set.

-The use of a Linux virtual file system (vfs) to represent the cgroup hierarchy provides for a familiar permission and name space for cgroups, with a minimum of additional kernel code.
+The use of a CQX96 virtual file system (vfs) to represent the cgroup hierarchy provides for a familiar permission and name space for cgroups, with a minimum of additional kernel code.